 Like George Best and almost every other player to be covered in this column, Pelé’s brilliance shone the brighter because he had a supporting cast of greatly talented players whose exploits deserve almost as much attention.

-It is the pure wizardry with the ball at his feet, the sheer brilliance of his control and deadly accuracy of his finishing, though, that maintain Pelé’s status as the greatest player of all time, O Rei do Futebol, the King of Football.
+Though, that maintain Pelé’s status as the greatest player of all time, O Rei do Futebol, the King of Football.

 Born: October 23, 1940, Três Corações, Brazil